34th Infantry Division (United States): Pre-war exercises

-Prelude to World War II
+World War II

 The expanding war in Europe threatened to draw a reluctant United States into the conflict.
 As the potential of U.S. involvement in World War II became more evident, initial steps were taken to prepare troops for what lay ahead through "precautionary training."
 The division was deemed one of the most service-ready units, and Ellard A. Walsh was promoted to major general in June 1940, and then succeeded to division commander in August.
 The Selective Training and Service Act of 1940 was signed into law 16 September, and the first conscription in U.S. history during peacetime commenced.

+WWII division organization

+Square division

+On 10 February 1941, the 34th Division was inducted into federal service at home stations and then assembled at Camp Claiborne in Louisiana.
+At the time the division still retained its World War I square organization and consisted of the following units.